 The Corporate Law Economic Reform Program (Audit Reform and Corporate Disclosure) Act 2004 (the CLERP 9 Act) established the AUASB as an independent statutory body under section 227A of the Australian Securities and Investments Commission Act 2001 (ASIC Act), as from 1 July 2004.
-Under section 227B of the ASIC Act the AUASB may formulate Assurance Standards for other purposes.
+Under section 227B of the ASIC Act , the AUASB may formulate Assurance Standards for purposes other than the corporations legislation.